Forms may not be as hip as Teams at the moment, but it sure is a cool tool, sometimes even cooler than I thought!

 Click the Gear Wheel top right and then “View all Outlook settings”

-Go to “General”, then click “Storage” and you will see how much you are using.
+Go to “General”, then click “Storage” and you will see how much you are using, both graphical and numeric.
+Nice!

 In your Inbox, click Filter (top left), then Sort on Date, oldest on top.

 Do you really still need the oldest messages?
-If yes, store them in OneDrive or SharePoint as above before deleting.
+If yes, turn them into a PDF and store in OneDrive or SharePoint before deleting.

 Repeat steps a. and b. for Sent Items and any other folders that contain a lot of data.

 I have helped a lot of colleagues through this process and these steps were usually sufficient to get below the 1,98 GB threshold.
-If not, you will have to take step 3 again and be a little more strict.
+If not, you will have to redo it and be a little more strict.

 5. Auto-empty the Deleted Items folder.